cmadland/lit/pages/02.basics/chapter.md

 Welcome to my

-# Article Database
+## Article Database

 This site is a repository of articles I've reviewed as I work towards my PhD in Educational Technology at the University of Victoria.

 I've built this site *for me*, but you may find it helpful too.
-If you'd like to contribute, hit the 'Edit in GitHub' button at the top and start a Pull Request.
+If you'd like to contribute, hit 'Edit this page' button at the top and start a Pull Request in GitHub.